Thananchezian/Wolf-Sec/Readme.md

     * requests
     * beautifulsoup4

-You can install required libraries using pip :
+You can install required libraries from requirements file using pip :

-pip install art termcolor requests beautifulsoup4
+pip install -r requirements.txt
 ## Installation and Useage
 1. Clone or Download the Repository :  Obtain the script from the repository.